LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 As an exercise to the reader, you may want to consider adding some ``Console.WriteLine()`` statements to print the values of ``a`` and ``b`` within each loop, and after both loops have executed.
-It will allow yout see in visual terms how this method does its work.
+It will allow you to see in visual terms how this method does its work.